Lists

 Mapping from foreach datatree Mapping datapills from the Foreach datatree

-# Common mistake when using Repeat step
+# Common mistake when using the repeat step

 Recipe with direct mapping from list Example of a recipe with INCORRECT (direct) mapping from list instead of from the Repeat step.
 Example recipe (opens new window)